-In 2008, Mayor Greg Ballard and the Indianapolis Department of Public Works confronted one of the City's greatest challenges--to achieve lasting environmental, economic and community vitality with regard to the City's required Combined Sewer Overflow (CSO) Consent Decree (CD).
+In 2008, the City confronted one of Indianapolis' greatest challenges--to achieve lasting environmental, economic and community vitality with regard to the City's required Combined Sewer Overflow (CSO) Consent Decree (CD).

 Referred to as the Enhancement Plan, the CD amendments will allow Indianapolis to divert 3.5 billion gallons of sewage from polluting local waterways ahead of the original schedule and provide a more integrated citywide tunnel system.
 The modifications will also save Indianapolis residents $740 million by incorporating more cost-effective, environmentally beneficial projects.
 The amendments modified 14 of the City's 31 CD control measures, added a new control measure, provided new projects and addressed project scheduling and operations to capture raw sewage overflows more quickly.